Legal services

 Premises licences will be granted by the Local Authority so you will need to make an application to the Local Authority with jurisdiction over your premises.

-We are expecting the whole process to be similar to, if not the same as applications made under the Licensing Act 2003 for personal and premises licences.
+We are expecting applying for a tobacco or vape licence to be similar to, if not the same as applications made under the Licensing Act 2003 for personal and premises licences.
 If this is the case, we are very well placed to do this having successfully dealt with 1000s of applications in 2005 when the Licensing Act 2003 came into force.

-Personal licences are likely to be obtained from a training provider, or a specialist such as ourselves.
+Personal licences are likely to be obtained from the Licensing Authority where you live and the expected training course from an accredited training provider, or a specialist such as ourselves.

 As always the devil will be in the detail so we await the finalised Act, and secondary legislation to see how the reality will unfold.

-If you have any questions or comments about The Tobacco and Vapes Bill 2025, contact licensing solicitor Elizabeth Varley on 0115 953 8500
+If you have any questions or comments about The Tobacco and Vapes Bill 2025, contact our licensing solicitors on 0115 953 8500